- by David Neubert - updated on 9/19/2014

 A-shaped or A19 bulbs – These are common household bulbs that most closely replicate traditional incandescent bulbs.
 They are generally rounded, with a multi-directional beam spread, and they work nicely in table lamps, desk lamps or overhead hanging fixtures.
 They can easily be screwed into existing fixtures.

 Recessed, reflector or flood bulbs – These are mini spotlights that emit light in a focused beam spread, providing accents and direct lighting to specific spots within a room.
 They come in numerous sizes, can easily fit into existing fixtures (often cans) and most are fully dimmable.
 Some examples of these bulbs are: BR30s, MR16s, PAR20s, PAR30s and PAR38s.

-Flame tip or candelabra bulbs – These work great in specialty fixtures (candelabras) and provide a subtle, sophisticated feel to a room.
+Flame tip or candelabra bulbs – These bulb options work great in specialty fixtures (candelabras) and provide a subtle, sophisticated feel to a room.
 They are often fully dimmable, too.

 Post top, bollard, jelly jar or area bulbs – These come in a range of shapes, sizes and base types.
 They are typically used in outdoor fixtures – from lamp posts to sidewalk and landscape lights to fixtures that light up doorways.

 Wall pack or shoe box bulbs – These are commonly found in fixtures attached to walls outside of buildings.
 They offer safety and security while operating throughout the night.